Ethnodramatherapy Training Institute Services

 Level 2:

-The trainee would need to develop and realize a 6-week EDT project which Institute staff would supervise.
-Again, a report on process, performance and post-performance forum must be submitted and this must include a section on research.
+For level 2, the trainee would need to complete, at minimum, another 30 hours of EDT-related training and, within a five-month framework, develop and realize a 60-hour EDT project.
+This endeavor would require a minimum of 5 hours of supervision with Institute staff.
+Again, a report on process, performance and post-performance forum must be submitted and, along with all documentation, this must include a section on how research was utilized in the process.
+The candidate for 2nd-level certification would be asked to present her or his project at the Annual EDT Symposium.
 The successful completion of these tasks would qualify the trainee as “Director of EDT.”

 3